Eclxo/haste-server/README.md

 ### MongoDB

-To use mongodb storage you must install the 'mongodb' pachage in npm
+To use mongodb storage you must install the 'mongodb' package in npm

 `npm install mongodb`